 It’s one of the most strategic places the enemy strikes to “steal and kill and destroy” knowing that our God has created this beautiful gift for marriage to bring us deep intimacy and oneness with our spouse.
 God knows that sexual intimacy in marriage is intended to be a precious delight to be guarded at all costs – before and during marriage; the results in failing to do so have far reaching results and create void unlike any other.

 When Adam and Eve sinned, God blessed them with shame!

 Yes, and when we sin and feel shame, it is a good thing because it tells us we are still tender to the Holy Spirit’s promptings.
-It is evidence that we are hearing that still small voice that calls sin out for what it is and calls us to return to the heart of God; and, if we have sinned against another – in any way – to make reconciliation with them.
+It is evidence that we are hearing that still small voice that calls sin out for what it is and calls us to return to the heart of God; and, if we have sinned against another – in any way – to come clean and make reconciliation with them.

 “Godly sorrow brings repentance that leads to salvation (and away from sin) and leaves no regret.”
 (2 Corinthians 7:10)

 The fearful place is when we feel no shame or, if we do, when we choose to ignore it, to push it down.
 Either way, justifying our “pet sins” robs us of intimacy with God and with each other.